adiwg/mdEditor-doc/record/edit/record-funding.md

 ---

-Tracking funding in the metadata allows for identification of funding sources, comparison, and aggregation at the network level.
+Tracking funding in the metadata allows for identification of funding sources.

 Available fields include: